Karen has an axe to grind.

 "Why do you say that?"

-“There’s this one wall--it’s not structural or anything--it divides the dining room and kitchen.
+"There’s this one wall--it’s not structural or anything--it divides the dining room and kitchen.
 I can’t fucking stand it.
-I said when we bought the house, this wall comes down.
+I said when we bought the house, this wall has to come down.
 I always wanted the open floor plan but Conrad wanted a cheap house.
-Okay, fine–we buy the house but the wall comes down.”
+I said okay, I can compromise--"

 "The wall never came down?"